Magee College

-The Ulster University Magee campus is one of the four campuses of Ulster University.
-It is located in Derry, County Londonderry, Northern Ireland and opened in 1865 as a Presbyterian Christian arts and theological college.
+The Ulster University Derry~Londonderry campus, better known as Magee College, is one of the four campuses of Ulster University.
+It is located in Derry, Northern Ireland, and was opened in 1865 as a Presbyterian Christian arts and theological college.
 Since 1953, it has had no religious affiliation and provides a broad range of undergraduate and postgraduate academic degree programmes in disciplines ranging from business, law, social work, creative arts & technologies, cinematic arts, design, computer science and computer games to psychology and nursing.

 Academics

-Magee offers a large number of undergraduate and postgraduate programmes through Ulster University's four faculties:
+It offers a large number of undergraduate and postgraduate programmes through Ulster University's four faculties: